Leather Bicycle Saddle Roundup: All That’s Old is New Again

 leather-saddles-graphic-300x216-1

-What’s old is new again it seems (aren’t HiFi stereos and albums grand?), but what never gets old for serious cyclists is the leather saddle.
+What’s old is new again it seems (aren’t HiFi stereos and albums grand?), but what never gets old for serious cyclists is the leather bicycle saddle.
 Prior to Avocet developing the first gel saddle in the 1980s, nearly all saddles sold were leather.

 While the company that John Boultbee Brooks founded in 1866 had a dominant hold on the leather saddle market for close to 140 years, newcomers like Selle Anatomica and Rivet entered with a modern approach.